Temporary Homeownership Program Adjustments

 Please contact us at [email protected] if electronic delivery is not an option.
 We will work to accommodate individual needs.

-Physical office closed through March 1, 2021
+Physical office closed through at least June 1, 2021

 While our physical office is closed, staff are working remotely and continue to provide Homeownership Program services.